-Chinese Wedding Tea Ceremony - A Comprehensive Guide
+The Chinese Wedding Tea Ceremony Guide

 Since the early 1900s, Chinese weddings have modernized and partly following western practice.
 However, the tradition of tea ceremonies in Chinese weddings has remained, and is still highly treasured today.

-Given that tea is an important part of Chinese culture, it's not surprising that it's part of a traditional Chinese wedding.
+Given that tea is an important part of Chinese culture, it's not surprising that tea part of a traditional Chinese wedding.
 Both bride and groom are expected to serve tea in a gaiwan to both sides of the parents, representing an important moment in which members of both families become relatives of each other.
 On this page, we've documented all the information you need to know to get ready for your wedding, or organize a Chinese wedding tea ceremony for someone close to you.

 Video Guide on Brewing & Serving

+Tea can be served using a gaiwan or teapot.
 See this video in which we show how you can brew a Chinese black tea in a gaiwan and serve during a ceremony.
 The video also includes tips on how one should serve the tea to relatives as well as how they should receive and drink the tea.